jpier2012/jpier2012.github.io/_posts/2019-07-14-snippets_and_shortcuts_for_vscode.markdown

 4) the "body" is the output generated when the snippet is called.

-Notice the "$0" global variable - this represents where your active cursor will be in the output.
-You can also add multiple active cursors to your output using variables $1, $2, etc.
+Notice the "$0" global variable in the code block above the screenshot - this represents where your active cursor will be in the output.
+You can add multiple active cursors using variables $1, $2, etc.

 "\n" is an escape character used to generate a new line within the body text to keep the script properly organized.
 Without those in there, the ouput would be exactly "<%= form_for $0 do |f| %>  <%= f.submit %><br><% end %>" , which isn't good for anyone.